Air Cond, Heating, Ref (AHR)

 AHR-112 Heating Technology 4 (Credits)

-This course covers the fundamentals of heating including oil, gas, and electric heating systems.
-Topics include safety, tools and instrumentation, system operating characteristics, installation techniques, efficiency testing, electrical power, and control systems.
-Upon completion, students should be able to explain the basic oil, gas, and electrical heating systems and describe the major components of a heating system.
+This course covers the fundamentals of heating systems.
+Topics include safety, instrumentation, system operating, efficiency testing, electrical power, and control systems.
+Upon completion, students should be able to perform maintenance, service, and testing for major components of a heating system.

 Class: 2 Lab: 4 Clinical: 0 Work: 0